-If f is a differential function, then its derivative f ‘, denoted by f ’’ is also a function.
-The new function f ‘’ is called the second derivative of f because it is the derivative of the derivative of f.
+If f' is the differential function of f, then its derivative f'' is also a function.
+The new function f'' is called the second derivative of f because it is the derivative of the derivative of f.
 Using the Leibniz notation, we write the second derivative of y = f(x) as

 We can interpret f ‘’(x) as the slope of the curve y = f(‘(x) at the point (x, f ‘(x)).
 In other words, it is the rate of change of the slope of the original curve y = f(x).
 In general, we can interpret a second derivative as a rate of change of a rate of change.
 The most common example of this is acceleration.